 - ERWP Website

 Cross-Watershed Network (XWN)

 The EDR Program was invited in 2012 to participate in a core team of representatives from multiple watershed partnerships to develop a peer-to-peer network supporting collaboration and healthy watersheds.
 The Cross-Watershed Network (XWN) has developed a website to link riparian restoration practitioners with each other to share experiences and lessons learned, and to explore opportunities for jointly developing best practices.

-XWN sponsored the first peer-to-peer riparian restoration workshop in September 2013 in Cottonwood AZ (Verde Watershed Restoration Coalition, host watershed).
-The EDR Program worked with XWN and ERWP to co-sponsor the second annual peer-to-peer sharing workshop in October 2014 in Escalante UT.
+XWN sponsored the first peer-to-peer riparian restoration workshop in September 2013 in Cottonwood, Arizona (Verde Watershed Restoration Coalition, host watershed).
+The EDR Program worked with XWN and ERWP to co-sponsor the second annual peer-to-peer sharing workshop in October 2014 in Escalante, Utah.
 The two-day workshop was attended by more than 60 individuals representing at least 20 watersheds.
-They shared best practices and lessons learned and identified gaps in knowledge and process that can be worked on collaboratively across watersheds.
+They shared best practices and lessons learned, and identified gaps in knowledge and process that can be worked on collaboratively across watersheds.